Dave Glinka

 David J. Glinka (born January 22, 1941) is a retired American football player.
 He played at the quarterback position for the University of Michigan from 1960 to 1962.

-Early years
+Early life

 A native of Toledo, Ohio, Glinka attended Toledo Catholic Central High School, winning all-city and all-state honors in football.

 University of Michigan

 In 1959, Glinka enrolled at the University of Michigan.
 He played quarterback for the Michigan Wolverines football team from 1960 to 1962 and completed 107 of 237 passes for 1,394 yards, 10 touchdowns and 17 interceptions.

 1960 season

 As a sophomore, Glinka played in all nine games at quarterback, three as a starter, for the 1960 Michigan Wolverines football team.
 He was the first sophomore to start as Michigan's quarterback since Forest Evashevski in 1938.
 He made his debut as Michigan's starting quarterback in the season opener against Oregon.
 Glinka completed 5 of 11 passes against Oregon and threw two touchdown passes (to George Mans and Scott Maentz) to lead the Wolverines to a 21–0 victory.
 Against Michigan State in the second game of the 1960 season, Glinka completed 6 of 19 passes for 96 yards.
 In the third game of the 1960 season, Glinka led the Wolverines to a 31–6 win over Duke.
 Glinka completed 8 of 14 passes for 111 yards.
 On the first drive of the second half against Duke, Glinka led the Wolverines to a touchdown with passes of 34 yards to Scott Maentz, 11 yards to Bob Johnson and 5 yards to Dennis Fitzgerald.
 In week four, Glinka led Michigan to a 14–7 win over Northwestern, throwing a 50-yard touchdown pass to Bob Johnson; Johnson caught three of Glinka's passes in the game for 97 yards.
 In the fifth game of the season, Glinka was intercepted twice in 10–0 loss to Minnesota.
 In the sixth game, Glinka completed 7 of 18 passes in a loss to Wisconsin.
 During the 1960 season, Glinka completed 54 of 124 passes for 755 yards and five interceptions.
 However, he also threw 11 interceptions in nine games.